 - Platform Authenticators: A type of authenticator built into a client device.
 This can be implemented with hardware, such as a Trusted Platform Module (TPM) chip, to store the private keys.
-A gesture can be provided with either a PIN or biometrics, such as fingerprint readers or facial recognition. - Roaming Authenticators: An authenticator external to the client device that can connect to it using protocols such as USB, BLE, and NFC.
+A gesture can be provided with either a PIN or biometrics, such as fingerprint readers or facial recognition. - Roaming Authenticators: An authenticator external to the client device that can connect to it using protocols such as USB, Bluetooth Low Energy (BLE), and near-field communication (NFC).
 Usually, keys are encrypted by another key on the roaming authenticator and then stored on the server.
 This allows the roaming authenticator to theoretically secure an unlimited number of keys.